dale-senior/EcomTechTest/README.md

 Most things Abstracted away for testing purposes (currently not tests as i was told they wouldn't be read)

 Notes for improvement:
-Should have used session data
+ - Should have used session data.
+ - All repo calls should be async and methods should be tasks.
+ - Attibutes on classes for validation.
+ - Mappings seperated out.
-All repo calls should be async and methods should be tasks attibutes on classes for validation mappings seperated out currently It won't accept json objects as input for the api calls api keys/tokens
+ - Currently It won't accept json objects as input for the api calls.
+ - api keys/tokens.